Learn to handle mental and psy

 The more we try to suppress our negative or troubling thoughts, the more forcefully they resurface.
 Even if we divert our attention to entirely different things, we are not able to focus on the present.
 This condition leads to ‘overthinking’.
 The same set of disturbing thoughts come in the mind despite our best efforts.

 People are now realizing that meditation is the best tool to train their minds.
 Meditation studios, brands, and apps are popping up worldwide.
-Along with a healthy diet and exercise, meditation is being recognised as one of the three pillars of well-being.
+Along with a healthy diet and exercise, meditation is being recognized as one of the three pillars of well-being.

 A listing of meditation’s benefits on both physical and mental health, validated by research studies, would become voluminous.
 Therefore, only certain critical areas are being touched upon here.